SHUBV92/Smart-Tech-Test/README.md

 #### Solution:

 - Add the middlename label with its textfield attribute
-- Add the surname label with its texfield attribute
+- Add the surname label with its textfield attribute

 # Error 3